insected/bobbae_gcp-wiki/DevOps.md

 This will allow your organization to respond in a more agile manner to changing business requirements.
 The [DevOps](   https://cloud.google.com/docs/tutorials?q=big%20data   ) cultural shift depends on continuously optimizing workflow, architecture, and infrastructure in order to deliver high-quality applications.

+## Cloud Build

+[Cloud Build](Cloud-Build) is a service that executes your builds on Google Cloud Platform's infrastructure.